Chairman of NBCUniversal

-In his role, he oversees the network’s flagship programs, TODAY, NBC Nightly News with Lester Holt, Meet the Press with Chuck Todd and Dateline, as well as NBC News Digital, the network’s streaming services NBC News NOW and TODAY All Day, and NBC News Studios.
+In his role, he oversees the network’s flagship multi-platform brands, TODAY, NBC Nightly News with Lester Holt, Meet the Press with Chuck Todd and Dateline NBC, as well as NBC News Digital, the network’s streaming services NBC News NOW and TODAY All Day, and NBC News Studios.

-Oppenheim was named president in February 2017 after two years as executive in charge of TODAY, a role he continues to hold.
+Oppenheim was named president in February 2017 after two years as executive in charge of TODAY.
 During this time, TODAY became the number one morning news broadcast in the key A25-54 demographic, winning the demo for 49 straight months.